jamesccupps/jamesccupps.github.io/PROTOCOL.md

 A passive observer on the network can therefore enumerate the building automation system, identify every device by name, and read every value exchange.
 An on-path attacker can also inject, modify, or replay frames subject to TCP-layer constraints.

+**Cleartext is a structural property of the platform, not a configurable option.** Field-panel firmware does not ship any TLS, SSL, SSH, or SNMPv3 library — the open-source bill of materials for both P2-era (V2.8.10) and BACnet-era (V3.2.5) firmware contains no transport-security stack.
+The P2 TCP listener is hand-rolled C running directly on Nucleus NET sockets.
+There is no firmware configuration that enables transport encryption on existing P2-mode panels; the only path to encrypted building-automation traffic on the same hardware is to migrate the panel to BACnet/SC firmware (see PXC.A platform; §1).

+Network-level mitigations (VLAN isolation, IPsec tunnels, jump hosts) are the only available controls.
+Treat any P2 network as if every byte is being read by anyone with access to the segment.

 ### 21.2 TCP Initial Sequence Number Predictability

 Field panels running affected firmware versions have **predictable TCP Initial Sequence Numbers** (CVE-2020-28388, CVSS 6.5).
 An on-path attacker can use this to hijack existing TCP sessions or spoof new ones.